Sacred language: Sanskrit

-Tamil
+Old Tamil

-Old Tamil is the language of the Shaiva (Tevaram) and Vaishnava (Nalayira Divya Prabhandham) scriptures.
+Old Tamil is the language of the Shaiva (Devaram) and Vaishnava (Divya Prabhandham) scriptures.

+Early Telugu

+Most of Carnatic Music is in Telugu.

+Amaravati Stupa.
+It is dated to 2nd century BCE and is probably, the name of a stonemason.
+Its structural and grammatical analysis played a key role in studying Indus script by Iravatham Mahadevan.

+Several personal names and place names traceable to Telugu roots are found in various Sanskrit and Prakrit inscriptions of 2nd and 1st centuries BCE.

+Many Hindu epics were also composed in Telugu.
+Some examples are the Amukthamalayada, Basava Purana, Andhra Mahabharatam, and the Ranganatha Ramayanamu.

 Others

-Apart from Sanskrit, several Hindu spiritual works were composed in the various regional languages of India such as Hindi, Assamese, Bengali, Odia, Maithili, Punjabi, Telugu, Gujarati, Kannada, Malayalam, Marathi, Tulu, as well as Old Javanese, and Balinese of Southeast Asia.
+Apart from Sanskrit, several Hindu spiritual works were composed in the various regional languages of India such as Hindi, Assamese, Awadhi, Bhojpuri, Bengali, Odia, Maithili, Punjabi, Gujarati, Kannada, Malayalam, Marathi, Tulu, as well as Old Javanese, and Balinese of Southeast Asia.

 Islam

-Classical Arabic, or Qur'anic Arabic, is the language of the Quran.
-Muslims believe the Qur'an as divine revelation—it is a sacred and eternal document, and as such it is believed to be the direct word of God.
+Salah, including Quran recitation must be conducted in Classical Arabic (Qur'anic Arabic), which is the original language of the Qur'an.
+Muslims believe the Qur'an as divine revelation, and as such it is believed to be the direct word of God.
 Thus Muslims hold that the Qur'an is only truly the Qur'an if it is precisely as it was revealed—i.e., in Classical Arabic.
 Translations of the Qur'an into other languages are therefore not treated as the Qur'an itself; rather, they are seen as interpretive texts, which attempt to communicate a translation of the Qur'an's message.

-Salah and other rituals are also conducted in Classical Arabic for this reason.
-Scholars of Islam must learn and interpret the Qur'an in classical Arabic.
-Islamic Friday sermons are delivered mainly in Modern Standard Arabic in all Arabic-speaking countries and are sometimes mixed with local Arabic vernaculars or other non-Arabic languages like Berber or Kurdish.
-In non-Arabic speaking countries the Friday sermons are delivered in a mix of local languages and Classical Arabic Qur'anic verses.
+According to a number of sources, it is a requirement for sermons (khutbah) to be delivered completely in classical Arabic, while other sources state that there is no objection if the sermon is conducted in the language understood by most attendees.